 This analysis demonstrates that a 1% increase in interest rates will not affect the interest received on fixed interest assets but will reduce their fair value, and vice versa.
 Changes in interest rates do not impact on the value of cash/cash equivalent balances but they will affect the interest income received on those balances.
 Changes to both the fair value of assets and the income received from investments impact on the net assets available to pay benefits.

-During 2015/16 the Fund received £0.022m in interest from surplus Pension Fund revenue cash.
+During 2016/17 the Fund received £0.014m in interest from surplus pension fund revenue cash.
 This was either invested in call accounts which are classified as a variable rate investment or a fixed term deposit.
-If interest rates throughout the year had been 1% higher this would have increased the amount of interest earned on these investments by £0.055m.
-The impact of a 1% fall in interest rates would be a £0.022m reduction in interest received as this would imply negative interest rates.
-It is therefore assumed no interest would have been received or charged on these investments.
+If interest rates throughout the year had been 1% higher this would have increased the amount of interest earned on these investments by £0.052m.
+The impact of a 1% fall in interest rates would therefore imply a negative interest rate and therefore it is assumed no interest would have been received or charged on these investments.